OKEAMAH/Git/docs/alpha/transaction_rollups.rst

    key feature of this implementation is that these exchanges can be grouped into formal trades (*i.e.*, sets of ticket transfers that need to happen atomically).

+Off-chain
+*********

+Once the assets are frozen on the layer-1 chain, they are available on the layer-2.
+They are identified by a **ticket hash**, which can be retreived from the layer-1 operation’s receipt responsible for the deposit, and they are owned within a transaction rollup by accounts identified by BLS public keys.

+**Rollup users** can interact with a transaction rollup thanks to **rollup operations**.
+A **rollup operation** comprises the following
+information:

+#.
+The layer-2 account spearheading the operation, also called its
+   *signer* or its *author*.
+#.
+The counter associated to this layer-2 account, which is an
+   anti-replay measure.
+#.
+The payload of the operation.

+In transaction rollups, tickets are exchanged with the ``Transfer`` operation.
+The ``Transfer`` operation comprises the following
+information:

+#.
+The layer-2 account targeted by the operation; it becomes the new
+   owner of the ticket.
+#.
+A ticket hash identifying the asset to exchange.
+#.
+The amount of tickets being exchanged.

+**Rollup operations** can be batched inside a **transaction**.
+Operations of a given **transaction** are atomic: if any operations of the **transaction** fails, then they all do.
+This can be useful to implement trades.
+For instance, two parties can agree upon exchanging two tickets without having to trust each other for the emission of the counter-part operation.
+For a **transaction** to be valid, it needs to be signed by the authors of the **rollup operations** it encompasses.

+**Transactions** are submitted to the layer-2 through the layer-1, which is responsible for ordering them (as part of its consensus algorithm).
+The software component responsible for this submission is called the **rollup batcher**.
+The operator of the **rollup batcher** is responsible for paying the fees necessary to store the **transactions** inside the layer-1 storage.

 Getting Started
 ---------------